Natal, Rio Grande do Norte: Main sights

 The Natal Aquarium was founded and is run by a family of biologists and retired environmentalists.
 Besides the exhibit, the aquarium also serves as a surgery center for sea animals.
 The Aquarium is located between the Oceânica Avenue and the beach.
 The Aquarium exhibits about 60 marine species.
 There are about 30 small aquariums, where the species are put individually or in small groups of two or three species.
 Most species were collected at the Brazilian and Rio Grande do Norte coast.
-Species include several kinds of fish (including piranhas), sea horses, shrimps, lobsters, stingrays, octopus, etc. In a refrigerated aquarium, there is a couple of penguins.
+Species include several kinds of fish (including piranhas), sea horses, shrimps, lobsters, stingrays, octopus, etc. In a refrigerated aquarium, there are a couple of penguins.